-Her dogs have worked at numerous places over the years including Alzheimer’s facilities, nursing homes, assisted living homes, welcome home celebrations for troops, schools and colleges, a shelter for homeless and battered women and children, a program for adults with mental health/developmental challenges, a camp for children with life-threatening and chronic illnesses, etc. They have served infants through centenarians.
+Her dogs have worked at numerous places over the years including nursing homes, rehab centers, Alzheimer’s facilities, assisted living homes, welcome home celebrations for troops, schools and colleges, a shelter for homeless and battered women and children, a program for adults with mental health/developmental challenges, a camp for children with life-threatening and chronic illnesses, and more.
+They have served infants through centenarians.

 Through two local Phi Delta Kappa (PDK) chapters (CSU-East Bay Diablo and Berkeley chapters), Pat continues to network with educators and participate in educational service projects.
 She is also a member of the Josefa Higuera Chapter of the National Society of the Daughters of the American Revolution.
 She has been a volunteer with the Department of Veterans Affairs Palo Alto Health Care System Livermore Division since 1987.

 Patricia Wheeler completed her Bachelors in Psychology and Masters in Counseling at the University of Rochester (NY).
 She completed her MBA in Management at Armstrong College in Berkeley and her PhD in Education/Policy Analysis at UC Berkeley.